lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - recalculating values that could be cached
 - running the same operation from several systems at once

-The preferred Lily approach is to perform operate only when there is a reason to perform it.
+The preferred Lily approach is to perform work only when there is a reason to perform it.

 ### **Preferred flow**